lucas-maijers/scrum-planner/README.md

   A platform to organize the plans and roles of a scrum team.

 # Team Members
-  * Gianni van Looij
+  * Gianni van Looij - database developer
-  * Justin de Laat
+  * Justin de Laat - developer
-  * Lucas Maijers
+  * Lucas Maijers - backhand developer
-  * Benjamin luiken
+  * Benjamin luiken - front end developer

 # Features
   * Will do: